sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 !!! tip

-    The Combine will automatically insert `.` between consectutive digits to make entering a domain quicker.
-For example, typing `1234` will automatically insert `1.2.3.4`.
-This behavior does not happen if there are any non-digit characters entered.
+    To make searching for a domain quicker, The Combine will automatically insert `.` between consecutive digits as you type.
+For example, `1234` will automatically become `1.2.3.4`.
+This behavior does not happen if any non-numeric characters are entered.

 ## New Entry